bikeshedders/xchacha-rfc/xchacha.md

 the indices at 0, 1, 2, 3.
 Meanwhile, the nonce populates indices 12, 13, 14, 15.

-Consequently, we can extract a public computation from ChaCha20 by selecting these indices from HChaCha20's final state, and the same security proof can be used.
+Consequently, we can extract a public computation from ChaCha20 by selecting these indices from HChaCha20's final state as the HChaCha20 output, and the same security proof can be used.

 Therefore, if the argument that makes HSalsa20 secure is valid, then it also applies to HChaCha for the corresponding output indices.